BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ]
 ```

 These models will be resolved from the database and checked for the `deleteBulk` policy permission.
-In case any of the models aren't allowed to be deleted, therefore no entry will be deleted.
+If any of the models are not allowed to be deleted, no entries will be deleted.

 ## Force eager loading

-However, Laravel Restify [provides eager](/search/) loading based on the query `related` property, you may want to force
+Although Laravel Restify [provides eager](/search/) loading based on the query `related` property, you may want to force
-eager load a relationship in terms of using it in fields:
+eager load a relationship when using it in fields:

 ```php
 // UserRepository.php